openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   For information about the problem types that can be included in courses and their settings, see `Creating Exercises and Tools`_.

+* Checkbox, multiple choice, and numerical input problems can be set up to :ref:`partnercoursestaff:award partial credit<Awarding Partial Credit for a Problem>`.
+When a learner receives either full or partial credit for a problem, Insights includes that answer as completely correct.

 * For data to be available for a problem, at least one student must have submitted an answer for that problem after 6 Mar 2014.